Coset: History

 The concept of a coset dates back to Galois's work of 1830–31.
 He introduced a notation but did not provide a name for the concept.
-The term "co-set" appears for the first time in 1910 in a paper by G. A. Miller in the Quarterly Journal of Mathematics (vol. 41, p.
+The term "co-set" apparently appears for the first time in 1910 in a paper by G. A. Miller in the Quarterly Journal of Pure and Applied Mathematics (vol. 41, p.
 382).
 Various other terms have been used including the German Nebengruppen (Weber) and conjugate group (Burnside).
+(Note that Miller abbreviated his self-citation to the Quarterly Journal of Mathematics; this does not refer to the journal of the same name, which did not start publication until 1930.)

 Galois was concerned with deciding when a given polynomial equation was solvable by radicals.
 A tool that he developed was in noting that a subgroup H of a group of permutations G induced two decompositions of G (what we now call left and right cosets).
 If these decompositions coincided, that is, if the left cosets are the same as the right cosets, then there was a way to reduce the problem to one of working over H instead of G. Camille Jordan in his commentaries on Galois's work in 1865 and 1869 elaborated on these ideas and defined normal subgroups as we have above, although he did not use this term.

 Calling the coset gH the left coset of g with respect to H, while most common today, has not been universally true in the past.
 For instance, Hall (1959) would call gH a right coset, emphasizing the subgroup being on the right.